COHRINT/teleoperation/README.md

 ### Launching the teleop node

-First, clone this github repo, and navigate into `teleoperation/robot_control` and run the following command:
+First, clone this github repo, and navigate into `teleoperation/robot_control` and run the following commands:

 ```
+catkin_make
 source devel/setup.sh
 ```